-(1) North America includes the United States, Canada and Puerto Rico

-(2) Europe includes company-owned stores in the United Kingdom, Ireland and France

-(3) Other includes franchise businesses outside of the United States, Canada, Puerto Rico, the United Kingdom, Ireland and France
+- (1) North America includes company-owned stores in the United States, Canada and Puerto Rico - (2) Europe includes company-owned stores in the United Kingdom, Ireland and France - (3) Other includes franchise businesses outside of the United States, Canada, Puerto Rico, the United Kingdom, Ireland and France

-8. Investment in Affiliate
+10. Investment in Affiliate

 The Company holds a minority interest in Ridemakerz, LLC, which is accounted for under the equity method.
 Ridemakerz is an early-stage company that has developed an interactive retail concept that allows children and families to build and customize their own personalized cars.
 In 2006, the Company invested \$0.6 million, which represented an ownership interest of approximately 10%.
-The Company invested an additional \$2.4 million in fiscal 2007 and \$2.5 million in the first nine months of fiscal 2008.
-The Company has also entered into a series of agreements whereby the Company has agreed to perform advisory and operational support services for Ridemakerz in exchange for additional equity.
-For the thirteen and thirty-nine weeks ended September 27, 2008, the Company received \$0.2 million and \$0.7 million, respectively, in equity in exchange for support services provided.
-For the thirteen and thirty-nine weeks ended September 29, 2007, the Company received \$0.3 million and \$0.9 million, respectively, in equity in exchange for \$150,000 for 1.25 million Ridemakerz common units at an exercise price of \$1.25 per unit.
-The call option from a group of other Ridemakerz investors for \$150,000 for 1.25 million Ridemakerz common units at an exercise price of \$0.50 per unit.
-The put option became exercisable on April 30, 2008 and expires on April 30, 2012.
-As of September 27, 2008, the investment in Ridemakerz was approximately \$7.5 million, which represented an ownership interest of approximately 21%.
-Due to the structure of the Company's investment in Ridemakerz, no income or loss allocations were recorded in the thirteen or thirty-nine weeks ended September 27, 2008 or September 29, 2007.
-Under the current agreements, Build-A-Bear Workshop, Inc. could own up to approximately 34% of fully diluted equity in Ridemakerz.
+The Company invested an additional \$2.4 million in 2007.
+The Company also entered into a series of agreements whereby the

+Company agreed to perform advisory and operational support services for Ridemakerz in exchange for additional equity.
+The Company received \$0.2 million in equity in exchange for support services provided in the thirteen weeks ended April 4, 2009 and March 29, 2008.
+The Company also purchased a call option from a group of other Ridemakerz investors for \$150,000 for 1.25 million Ridemakerz common units at an exercise price of \$1.25 per unit.
+The call option was immediately exercisable and expires April 30, 2012.
+Simultaneously, the Company granted a put option to the same group of investors for 1.25 million common units at an exercise price of \$0.50 per unit.
+The put option was exercisable on April 30, 2008 and expires on April 30, 2012.
+As of April 4, 2009, the investment in Ridemakerz was approximately \$7.9 million, which represented an ownership interest of approximately 25%.
+Under current agreements, the Company is the sole member of an equity class that is allocated losses only following the allocated of losses to all other common and preferred equity holders to the extent of their capital contributions.
+Accordingly, the Company will not be allocated any losses until all of the priority equity members' capital has been reduced to zero.
+As such, in the thirteen weeks ended April 4, 2009 or March 29, 2008, no share of losses had been allocated to the Company because the priority equity capital accounts had not been reduced to zero in those periods.
+Under the current agreements, Build-A-Bear Workshop, Inc. could own up to approximately 38% of fully diluted equity in Ridemakerz.

-As of September 27, 2008 and December 29, 2007, outstanding receivables from Ridemakerz were \$1.0 million and \$0.8 million, respectively.
+As of April 4, 2009 and January 3, 2009, outstanding receivables from Ridemakerz were \$0.6 million and \$0.4 million, respectively.

-9. Closure of friends 2B made Concept
+11. Closure of Friends 2B Made Concept